wizz13150/RaptoreumStuff/README.md

 Detect your RaptoreumCore version, or ask for a custom folder.

-If you want to use your local bootstrap.zip, put it in your wallet folder.
+If you want to use your local (up to date) bootstrap.zip, put it in your wallet folder.

 Take 10 min to complete, for me.
 (03/23)